elatella/deep-prepyto-paper/manuscript.md

 What is important for actual usage of the software would be the number and percentage of true-detected vesicles, false-positive and false-negative rates.

 ----> local measurements such as diameter or center error in extra figure??
+Center error:
+If we measure each axis error it will reveal that human bias in segmentation is more affected on the Z-axis. [we didn't show it in number but its checked the hypothesis]
+`\_we cannot claim something without showing it. ---> this would belong into results*`{.green}

 3d unet good for 3D processing
 recent Nature methods paper by Ben Engel, DeepFinder -> Relion for STA creates mask to find more using dl